imbo/imbo/README.markdown

     // Make the request
     $response = $client->addImage($path, $metadata);

 In the `$response` variable you will find the image hash that you will need to identify the added image in other operations.
-This hash is the md5 sum of the file itself.
+This hash is as mentioned above the MD5 sum of the file itself and the original file extension.

     <?php
-    print($response); // {"id":"64223c5af0bfd3d90cf30af553ceea13"}
+    print($response); // {"hash":"64223c5af0bfd3d90cf30af553ceea13"}

 The response from the client is actually a `PHPIMS_Client_Response` object that holds all response headers and the body.
 When used in a string context it will return the body as JSON-encoded data.
 The response object has the following methods: